MAIF/otoroshi/manual/src/main/paradox/deploy/kubernetes.md

   group: http-app-group
 ---
 apiVersion: proxy.otoroshi.io/v1alpha1
+kind: ApiKey
+metadata:
+  name: http-app-2-apikey-1
+# this apikey can be used to access another app in a different group
+spec:
+  # a secret name secret-1 will be created by otoroshi and can be used by containers
+  exportSecret: true
+  secretName: secret-2
+  group: http-app-2-group
+---
+apiVersion: proxy.otoroshi.io/v1alpha1
 kind: Certificate
 metadata:
-  name: http-app-certificate
+  name: http-app-certificate-frontend
 spec:
-  description: certificate for the http-app
+  description: certificate for the http-app on otorshi frontend
   autoRenew: true
-  # a secret name cert-1 will be created by otoroshi and can be used by containers
-  exportSecret: true
-  secretName: cert-1
   csr:
     issuer: O=EvilCorp, L=San Francisco, ST=California, C=US
     hosts: